If Probable, Then Acceptable? Understanding Conditional Acceptability Judgments in Large Language Models: Results

 \paragraph{Impact of Prompting Strategy} All LLMs appear highly susceptible to few-shot and CoT prompting, though the direction of these effects varies across models.
-While few-shot prompting aids Llama 70B (vanilla) in incorporating relation types in its judgments (ANOVA: $p=$ \pnum{0.06018} to $< 0.0001$, see Tables~\ref{tab:anova_Llama 70B (vanilla)} and~\ref{tab:anova_Llama 70B (few-shot)} in the Appendix), it seems to introduce a negativity bias in other models: As can be seen in Table~\ref{tab:condprob_slopes}, all few-shot variants produce steeper interaction slopes for negatively related conditionals than for positively related ones (e.g., Llama 70B (few-shot): \num{0.195} $<0.001$), or, as in Llama 8B (few-shot), eliminate the distinction entirely: $p = $ \pnum{0.5725}.
+While few-shot prompting aids Llama 70B in incorporating relation types in its judgments (ANOVA: $p=$ \pnum{0.06018} to $< 0.0001$, see Tables~\ref{tab:anova_Llama 70B (vanilla)} and~\ref{tab:anova_Llama 70B (few-shot)} in the Appendix), it seems to introduce a negativity bias in other models: As can be seen in Table~\ref{tab:condprob_slopes}, all few-shot variants produce steeper interaction slopes for negatively related conditionals than for positively related ones (e.g., Llama 70B (few-shot): \num{0.195}, $p<0.001$), or, as in Llama 8B (few-shot), eliminate the distinction entirely: $p = $ \pnum{0.5725}.
 Prompting effects are also evident in the pairwise comparisons of estimated marginal means across conditional probability levels (see Table~\ref{tab:emm} in the Appendix).
 In the vanilla Qwen models, relation type distinctions collapse only at low probability between irrelevant and negative conditionals.
 However, the few-shot and CoT variants additionally produce insignificant differences between negative and positive conditionals at \emph{high} conditional probability (e.g., Qwen 72B CoT $p=$ \pnum{1.0000}), suggesting that the prompting examples may, in some cases, reduce sensitivity to fine-grained relevance contrasts.
+Contrary to expectations, prompting examples do not appear to increase alignment with human behavior, which typically shows great sensitivity to relevance cues.
 Notably, the Llama models do not exhibit this degradation under prompting, except for Llama 70B CoT, which converges negative and positive at \emph{medium} conditional probability ($p=$ \pnum{0.4593}).

 \paragraph{Impact of Model Size} Intriguingly, smaller models show a more consistent influence of relation type than their larger counterparts.
 For instance, as shown in Table~\ref{tab:condprob_slopes}, Llama 8B (vanilla) exhibits significant slope differences between relation types and strong fixed effects estimates, unlike Llama 70B (vanilla), which shows virtually no influence of relevance.
 Similarly, Qwen 7B (vanilla) does not display the reduced contrast between positive and negative slopes observed in Qwen 72B (vanilla).
 This pattern suggests that smaller models may more consistently integrate relevance cues, especially for supporting conditionals.
 Conversely, larger models tend to show reduced variation across the type of judgment (if-probability vs. acceptability), indicating a different kind of internal consistency.